-Students who complete Teaching as a Profession - G/T and Human Growth and Development - Honors and earn a grade of B or higher may be eligible for credits at Howard Community College.
+Students who complete courses, Teaching as a Profession - G/T (CT-925-CC) and Human Growth and Development - Honors (CT-922-C), and earn a grade of B or higher may be eligible for credits at Howard Community College.

 Students who complete the Teacher Academy of Maryland (TAM) program and earn grades of B or higher in all four required Academy courses may earn college credits from Bowie State University, Coppin State University, Frostburg State University, Hood College, Morgan State University, Salisbury University, St. Mary's College of Maryland, Stevenson University, or Towson University.